-This report on the solvency and financial position of FWU Life Insurance Austria AG (short: FWU Life Austria) relates to the 2020 financial year and the reporting date of December 31, 2020.
+This report on the solvency and financial position of FWU Life Insurance Austria AG (short: FWU Life Austria) relates to the 2021 financial year and the reporting date of December 31, 2021.
 The Management Board declares that the report has been compiled to the best of its knowledge and with the greatest possible care.
 The information presented in this report shows the financial situation, the satisfying solvency position and the appropriateness of the governance system of FWU Life Austria.

-Section A.1 describes the business activities of FWU Life Austria: A key business area is the provision of unit-linked life insurance in Austria subject to regulatory supervision by the Austrian Financial Market Authority.
+Section A.1 describes the business activities of FWU Life Austria: A key business area is the provision of unit-linked life insurance in Austria and Italy subject to regulatory supervision by the Austrian Financial Market Authority.
 FWU Life Austria is part of the FWU AG, Munich, group of companies, which indirectly holds 100% of the shares in FWU Life Austria and 75.1% of which, in turn, are held by Dr Manfred Josef Dirrheimer.

-Section A.2 provides details of the actuarial result of the 2020 financial year under local accounting laws (VAG) amounting to -210k EUR (2019: 1,097k EUR).
-Due to the discontinuation of new business in 2013 and the resumption in 2018, the decrease in comparison to the previous year was heavily affected by portfolio maturing.
+Section A.2 provides details of the actuarial result of the 2021 financial year under local accounting laws (VAG) amounting to 3,537k EUR (2020: -210k EUR).
+The increase is due to the dissolving of factoring.
 Section A.3 presents the investment results, with the majority of investments being in the unit-linked cover fund.
-The ULI investment result is presented as % of assets for unit-linked and index-linked contracts at year-end, and amounts to 1.4% (2019: 12.8%).
-The valuation result of unit-linked life insurance was positive in 2020.
+The ULI investment result is presented as % of assets for unit-linked and index-linked contracts at year-end, and amounts to 14.5% (2020: 1.4%).
+The valuation result of unit-linked life insurance was positive in 2021.